All Episodes

 Look at you in the room.

-You guys look you look shocked.
+You guys look, you look shocked.

-I know it's who talks to an eleven, he doesn't even know how old his daughter was at the time.
+He doesn't even know how old his daughter was at the time.

 It's even worse.